amitofsk/dandy/docs/Dandy.md

   - Option D: Arduino

 You will need to plug your microcontroller into a protoboard.
 If your microcontroller did not come with headers pre-installed, solder them on now.

+The picture below shoes a Raspberry Pi Pico (RPi) without and with headers.

 ![Digital With Hardware Picture](./docPics/headers2.png)